Raytheon-No Barriers Expedition strengthens wounded veterans

 For Marc Horne, the Grand Canyon, with its ever-changing scenery and breathtaking panoramas, is a special place -- the backdrop for an experience that gave him a renewed passion for life.

 “Seeing nature in all of its glory reminded me that this world of ours has many wonders to reveal,” Horne said.

 Horne was one of 13 disabled veterans on the 2018 Raytheon-No Barriers Veteran Wilderness Expedition at the Grand Canyon in Arizona.

-This is the fifth year that Raytheon and the nonprofit organization No Barriers Warriors have teamed for a Veteran Wilderness Expedition.
+The 2019 expedition will trek Big Bend National Park and the Rio Grande River in Southwest Texas on Oct.
+5-13.
+It’s the sixth year that Raytheon and No Barriers Warriors have teamed for a Veteran Wilderness Expedition.
 Previous journeys took teams to the Rocky Mountains in Colorado and Wind River Range in Wyoming.

 After an 18-year career as a probation officer, Horne joined the military, following in the footsteps of his father, grandfather and many uncles before him.